digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/tutorial/manage-users-groups.md

 ## Managing Groups

-On ToolJet, Admins can create groups for users added in a workspace and grant them access to particular app(s) with specific permissions.
+On JumpStart, Admins can create groups for users added in a workspace and grant them access to particular app(s) with specific permissions.
 To manage groups, just go to the **Account menu** on top right corner and click on the **Manage Groups**.